 Q: What if I only want my project designed?

 A: We certainly bring much expertise to the table in park and resort design, but simple design is not always based on the best land analysis.
 Designs without a Master Plan necessarily come with disclaimers.
 That being said, we will work as closely and diligently with land owners and land buyers to design the best project possible.

 A: Many of my competitors claim an ability to get projects funded.
 The reality is, we all have the same contacts and resources.
 What gets a project funded is the viability of the project, the financial integrity of the owner, the potential for solid ROI, the assurance of getting the project entitled, the historical credit worthiness of the owner, and the amount of risk of personal capital the owner is willing to make.
 Within those parameters, my job is to make sure the project is viable, cutting edge, innovative, and sustainable.
 If it is those things, we may be helpful in connecting investment opportunities and investors.

 Q: How do I get started on a project?

-A: I take everyone’s vision, investments or potential investment, and lands very seriously.
-I will work with landowners and developers to analyze the feasibility of their vision.
-Based upon the travel time involved, I will visit a project for $1500 plus travel expenses.
-For that I will provide the owner with a written analysis of whether the project should go forward or not.
-If the owner or developer hires my firm to do the planning, design, and/or development the non-travel cost will be included in the total project cost.
-Call me at 208-787-5088 or contact me through this website.
+A: BSCT takes everyone’s vision, investments or potential investment, and lands very seriously.
+We will work with landowners and developers to analyze the feasibility of their vision.
+Based upon the travel time involved, a BSCG representative will visit a project for $2500 plus travel expenses.
+For that, we will provide the owner with a written analysis of whether the project should go forward or not.
+Call us at 208-787-5011 or contact me through this website.